-Positive change starts with YOU!
+Positive change starts with you!

-Our Youth Leadership programs offer a range of opportunities for young people to get involved, connect with others, learn and develop skills, have your voices heard, and create positive change in your lives and communities.
+Our Youth Leadership programs offer a range of opportunities for young people to connect with others, learn and develop skills, have your voices heard, and create positive change in your lives and communities.

 - Anyone who takes any action to create positive change is practicing leadership

 - There are many ways of practicing leadership – from every day actions to large-scale movements

 - Leadership can be formal and informal – you don’t have to hold a formal position of leadership to have positive influence.